Our Bold Predictions for the

 Every year, around New Year’s Day, we update our bold predictions for the real estate market in the coming year.
 We then update the information around the middle of the year.
 The Fourth of July holiday represents an informal high point for activities ranging from summer vacations, cookouts, sporting events, and more.
 July is also historically one of the busiest months of the year for home buyers and sellers who look to take advantage of summer vacation to move into better school zones for their children.
 This is the time when we publish our prediction about what we can expect in the next six months for the real estate market.

 During the Covid-19 pandemic, 2021 and 2022 were anything but normal.
-Things changed quite a bit in 2023.
+Things changed quite a bit in 2023 and 2024.
 We are now coming off of one of the most universally turbulent stretches experienced in modern history.
 Now we need to look toward the future at the repercussions of a potential sharp rise in the unemployment rate across the country.

 Is a Real Estate Market Crash Coming?